If you have a story to share with children, teens or preteens, our children’s book writers can help you write a winning manuscript.

-Whatever story you have to tell the children of the world, our ghostwriters are standing by, ready to help you.
-And beyond children’s fiction, we can help you reach a young audience on any topic, from picture books to chapter books, from preschoolers to young adults.
+Whatever story you have to tell the children, our friendly writers are ready to help you find the right words.
+And beyond children’s fiction, we can help you reach a young audience on any topic, from picture books to chapter books, from preschoolers to middle grade to young adults.

-Why people hire a ghostwriter service for their children’s book.
+Why people hire a writing service for their children’s book.

 Writing for children, and even for young adults, is different than writing for adults.
 It’s not just the complexity if the language and the reading levels.
-It’s also a matter of perspective, reaching the readers the way they think at that age, the way they perceive risk and authority and idealism and other concepts.
+It’s also a matter of perspective, reaching the readers the way they think at that age, the way they perceive concepts like risk and authority and idealism.